binaryphile/rubsh/README.md

 one: making it easier to work with bash's built-in data types.

-rubsh provides an object-model for those data types, including methods and inheritance. rubsh doesn't offer new types to the basic string, array and hash (a.k.a. associative array) types, but it does provide useful and intuitive methods for manipulating them.
+rubsh provides an object-model for those data types, including methods and inheritance. rubsh doesn't offer more data types than the basic string, array and hash (a.k.a. associative array) types, but it does provide useful and intuitive methods for manipulating them.

-It cribs some of its organization from ruby's core libraries, making it easier to absorb, especially if you have ruby experience, but it should also be fairly easy for anyone familiar with object-oriented concepts.
+It cribs as much of its organization from ruby's core libraries as possible, making it easier to absorb, especially if you have ruby experience.
+But it should also be fairly easy for anyone familiar with general object-oriented concepts.

 How It Works
 ------------